slidevjs/slidev/docs/features/block-frontmatter.md

 # Block Frontmatter

-The usual way to define frontmatters of slides are concise, but may lack of highlighting and formatter support.
+The usual way to define frontmatters of slides is concise, but may lack of highlighting and formatter support.
 To solve this, you can use a YAML block at the very beginning of the slide content as the frontmatter of the slide:

 ````md
 ---